 “For white people, we know not to talk about it (racism) but we need to be uncomfortable to make change,” said the mom.

-During the vigil, Golden Mayor Laura Weinberg thanked the Golden residents who were able for doing what is uncomfortable by “standing up for what is right” despite the continued threat posed by COVID-19.
+During the vigil, Golden Mayor Laura Weinberg thanked the Golden residents in attendance for doing what is uncomfortable by “standing up for what is right” despite the continued threat posed by COVID-19.
 She also acknowledged Golden's troubled history with racism in extolling the need for residents to work together for change, including KKK meetings that took place on South Table Mountain 100 years ago.

 “It is an ugly part of our past and it does not reflect the Golden of today,” Weiberg said.
 “However, we would be naive to think that racism doesn't exist here.
 It does and now is the time to actively commit to our Golden values — to be a community where everyone is safe, welcome and treated with respect and dignity.”